whiter6666/CVE/D-LINK_DCS_5030L/setSystemWizard.md

 ![](1.png)

-If v13 equal zero and v36 equal 1, get into.
+If v13 equal to zero and v36 equal 1, get into.
 Look into websGetVarCheck ,we could know that it will return 0 when the keyword's value is null.

 ![](2.png)